-Only 90 minutes from Sydney, this iconic Australian natural landmark offer dramatic views over a seemingly endless Vally, though if you dare to explore further you fill find glow worm tunnels, more bushwalks than we can count, rivers, little cottages, leeches, and the worlds steepest railway.
+Only 90 minutes from Sydney, this iconic Australian natural landmark offer dramatic views over a seemingly endless Vally.
+However, if you dare to explore further, you’ll find glow worm tunnels, more bushwalks than we can count, rivers, little cottages, leeches, and the worlds steepest railway.

 While there are so many things to do near Sydney, if you can spare the time, you really should try spending a few days in the Blue Mountains of Australia to escape it all, reconnect with nature – or at least just enjoy the cool, fresh air up here!

 Back into the desert again and another of the most iconic landscapes in Australia.
 The otherworldly Pinnacles Desert looks like a cross between the moon and a Star Wars film set, but it is actually one a few hours drive from Perth (though you do have to get there first).